 The Florida Natural Areas Inventory maintains a comprehensive database of the ecological resources of Florida.
 The database includes more than 30,000 occurrences of

-rare plant and animal species and high-quality natural communities throughout the state, 2,500 conservation lands managed by public and private agencies, boundaries
+rare plant and animal species and high-quality natural communities throughout the state, more than 2,500 conservation lands managed by public and private agencies, boundaries

 of environmental land acquisition projects, and other lands with potential natural habitat on site.
 Public agencies, private firms, non-profit organizations, schools, and

 citizens from around the state and nation contact the Inventory daily to request this information, for an average of more than 1,000 requests each year.

 A site-specific report.
 Includes an 8.5" by 11" color map of site and surrounding area, and lists of detailed natural resource information.
 Features shown include rare plant and animal species, high-quality natural communities, conservation lands, land acquisition projects, and potential habitat for rare species.
 Requests are generally processed within 5 working days.
 Charge: $89.00 per hour, 1 hour minimum.*

 All documents are in PDF format.
 Get the free Adobe Acrobat Reader.